Active Readout Error Mitigation: Analytical Results

 A few additional remarks are in order.
 First, as discussed in the previous section, it is important to consider not only the average bias in the measurment outcome but also the number of repetitions required to achieve a desired precision.
 For the unencoded circuit, the required repetitions is directly proportional to the variance of the measurement outcome distribution (Eq.~\ref{eq:variance}).
 However, in the two-qubit encoding, a fraction of the repetitions are discarded (i.e.~those in the $01$ and $10$ states), thereby contributing to the total repetitions but not to the output distribution.
 Thus, there is a competition between the improved bias offered by the encoding and the repetition overhead of the discarded states; whether or not this competition favors the encoding depends quantitatively on the desired observable, error model, and initial state.

 Second, it is instructive to consider the case of non-symmetric readout errors.
 If we directly generalize our scheme to a non-symmetric error channel, $\Pr(1 \to 0) = q(1+\kappa)$ and $\Pr(0 \to 1) = q(1-\kappa)$, we find that the normalized probabilities, $m_{\bar 0}$ and $m_{\bar 1}$, exhibit a systematic bias compared to the true probabilities at linear order in $q|\kappa|$.
-Notably, this bias does not result from measurement errors that flip between $\ket {00} \leftrightarrow \ket{11}$, but rather from the fact that one of these states may be more likely to decay into the non-symmetric sector and therefore discarded during post-selection\footnote{Note that in the highly asymmetric case, $\kappa \approx 1$, it may be better to \emph{correct} errors by assigning $01$ and $10$ to the logical $\hat 1$ state, instead of discarding them.
-This reduces the measurement overhead associated with post-selection but, of course, does not remove the $\mathcal{O}(\epsilon)$ error from two qubit flips in the encoding circuit.}.
+Notably, this bias does not result from measurement errors that flip between $\ket {00} \leftrightarrow \ket{11}$, but rather from the fact that one of these states may be more likely to decay into the non-symmetric sector and therefore discarded during post-selection \cite{asymm_noise}.

 An \emph{ad hoc} solution to eliminate this bias to perform error detection as before but, in a random half of the repetitions, apply an extra \textsc{X} gate immediately before the measurement.
 In doing so, the resulting distribution is \emph{rebalanced}, or rendered symmetric with respect to the initial state \cite{Hicks_2021}.
 The system can then be modeled as having an effective measurement rate, $\Pr(1 \to 0) = \Pr(0 \to 1) = 1/2[\Pr(1 \to 0) + \Pr(0 \to 1)] = q$, regardless of the asymmetry parameter $\alpha$.
 Of course, this scheme assumes that the X gate itself introduces negligible errors compared to readout errors or two-qubit errors, which is reasonable assumption for many experimental platforms.